erikbern/ann-benchmarks/README.md

 Install
 =======

-Clone the repo and run `bash install.sh`.
-This will install all libraries.
-It could take a while.
-It has been tested in Ubuntu 16.04.
-We advice to run it only in a VM.
+The only prerequisite is Python (tested with 3.6) and Docker.

+1. Clone the repo.
+2. Run `pip install -r requirements.txt`.
+3. Run `python install.py` to build all the libraries inside Docker containers (this can take a long time).

 Experiment Setup
 ================